galenseilis/old_blog/_posts/2019-04-07-quantecon-numba.md

 print(timeit('fib(10)', globals={'fib':fib}))
 ```
-Running the above code with jit brought the execution time down to about 0.71 second, which is about 6.6 times faster than the original function.
+Running the above code with jit brought the execution time down to about $0.71$ seconds, which is about $6.6$ times faster than the original function.

 # Vectorizing